ChaitanayaKulkarni/nvmftests/README.md

         For host and target setup, you may have to configure timeout (sleep()) values in the code to make sure previous steps are completed successfully and resources are online before executing next the steps.
-        We are planning to make these sleeps configurable in future release.
+        We are planning to make these sleep() calls configurable in the future release.

 6. Logging
 ----------